 Advised a leading European dairy cooperative, in relation to its acquisition of a UK dairy cooperative.
 The merger was cleared by the European Commission subject to a divestment.

 Seconded to the NHS Cooperation and Competition Panel (then, Monitor), advising on the introduction of a competition law regime to the UK National Health Service (NHS).

 Advised on merger clearances in relation to the creation of the largest global aluminium producer, and subsequently advised on multi-jurisdictional filings regarding its acquisition of an interest in a producer active on other commodities markets.

 Advised a global US Headquartered Car Rental Company in relation to the acquisition of an EMEA car rental company, involving merger clearances in a number of jurisdictions including the UK.

 Was a stagiaire at the European Commission’s Directorate General for Competition.

 Leading a Morgan Lewis team providing pro bono support to US counsel representing an individual on death row for Amicus, a not for profit organization helping provide representation to individuals facing the death penalty in the US.
 As a result of the successful representation, prosecutors dropped the death penalty.

-Leading a Morgan Lewis team providing pro bono assistance on the Missouri Project for Amicus, a large research project focused on the application of the death penalty.
+Leading Morgan Lewis teams providing pro bono assistance on a number of matters for Amicus, including providing support to US counsel representing individuals on death row, as well as the Missouri Project, a large research project focused on the application of the death penalty.

 Cambridge University, Downing College, 1994, LLM